maniospas/Blombly/docs/basics/blocks.md

 </pre>

 !!! info
-    Use the `@value = do @blockname:` pattern to intercept return statements, if those are expected from inlined blocks.
+    Use the `@value = do @blockname:` syntax to intercept return statements, if those are expected from inlined blocks.
 This is described [later](../advanced/try.md).